Chapter 13 Bankruptcy Basics

 Can I Use Chapter 13 Bankruptcy to Get My Car Back After Repossession?

-If your car, truck, van, minivan, motorcycle, SUV, or other motor vehicle has been repossessed (but not yet sold), filing for Chapter 13 bankruptcy may allow you to get it back.
+If your motor vehicle has been repossessed but not yet sold, filing for Chapter 13 bankruptcy might allow you to get it back.
+Learn about the steps to recover a repossessed vehicle in Chapter 13 bankruptcy.

 -